 See Credit Details Below

-- Attorneys and other advocates must be accredited to practice before the VA.
-To obtain accreditation you must complete this form: www.va.gov/vaforms/va/pdf/VA21a.pdf.
+1. Attorneys and other advocates must be accredited to practice before the VA.
+To obtain attorney accreditation you must complete this form: https://wms.pli.edu/Product/www.va.gov/vaforms/va/pdf/VA21a.pdf.

-- Accreditation by the VA may take several weeks, so do not delay filing your application.
+2. Accreditation by the VA may take several weeks, so do not delay filing your application.
 You can speed up the process by emailing the form to OGCAccreditationMailbox@va.gov.

-- Within 12 months after accreditation you are required to complete three hours of qualifying CLE.
-The morning session of this program satisfies that requirement, but only if you have already received your accreditation from the VA.
+3. Within 12 months after accreditation you are required to complete three hours of qualifying CLE.
+The afternoon session of this program satisfies that requirement, but only if you have already received your accreditation from the VA.
 If you have not received it, you should still watch this program, but keep in mind that you will need to complete three additional hours of CLE within 12 months after receiving your accreditation.

 What You Will Learn

 Nearly 45% of veterans returning from Iraq and Afghanistan seek compensation from the Department of Veterans Affairs (VA) for service-related injuries; 30% of these veterans who file for VA benefits include claims for Post-Traumatic Stress.
 Many of those who should receive benefits will be denied.
-Many service members who may be VA eligible are unaware of their legal right to pursue VA benefits, and of those who do apply, more than 90% will be denied.
+Many service members with less-than-honorable discharges who may be VA eligible are unaware of their legal right to pursue VA benefits, and of those who do apply, more than 90% will be denied.
 All of them will wait months or years for the VA to issue decisions on their claims.
-Learn how to navigate the VA claims process and to become an effective advocate for veterans in need.
-This all-day program will provide an overview of VA disability law and military discharge review law.
-You will gain an understanding of different types of military discharges, why they are important, and how you can help veterans with less than Honorable discharges.
+After completing this program, participants will be able to:

 Attorneys seeking meaningful pro bono opportunities and any advocate who wants to help change the life of a veteran with a disability.
 Attorneys seeking to meet VA’s CLE requirements for new and continuing VA accreditation should also attend.
 Finally, attorneys who hope to expand their practice areas to include veterans’ cases where fees are available should register as well.